 For revenue to be attributed to SMS, you must include a link as well as use the Klaviyo link shortener.
 Otherwise, Klaviyo will not have a way to attribute any placed order metric to the campaign.

 Navigate to the Compliance tab.
 All are a best practice, and disabling them is not recommended.
 Each option shows to recipients in the countries listed below the option (e.g., the organization prefix will only show to US recipients).
 Note that certain aspects, like opt-out language/links, contact information, etc. are required in some jurisdications.

 If it will enhance your message, add an image or GIF that is under 600 KB.
 This will convert the message into an MMS, which also allows you more characters (1600).
 However, MMS messages count as three message sends under the billing plan, so make sure you have enough sends to reach your intended audience.
-MMS are not available for UK recipients.
+MMS are not available for Australia or UK recipients.

 You can preview the final message to see how it will appear to a given recipient in a certain country.
 In the upper right-hand corner of your screen, you can search for any profile and preview the message as them (even if that contact is not in a list or segment for the campaign).

 To continue, click Save & Continue to Review.